SONALI-NEGI/Simon-Says-Game/README.md

 This is a digital version of the classic "Simon Says" game.
 Test your memory and listening skills by following Simon's commands.

+### Key Achievements:
+ • Programmed the game logic to generate random sequences and validate user input.
+ • Integrated event listeners to capture user interactions.
+ • Designed a visually appealing interface with CSS to enhance user engagement and accessibility.

 ### Screenshot

 ![](./images/desktop%20design.jpeg)